ifonseca69/project_1_healthcare/README.md

 6. Renaming for Clarity:
     - To improve clarity and readability, several columns are renamed.

-# Task 2: Data Exploration and Analysis:
+# Task 2: Data Exploration and Analysis
-The analysis of the cleaned health dataset reveals significant insights into mortality rates associated with heart disease and stroke across various demographics in the United States.
-It encompasses three key tasks like data exploration, data transformation and analysis report.
-In data transformation, we performed exploratory data analysis (EDA) to identify trends, patterns, and outliers.
-Data transformation involves preparing the data for detailed analysis by creating new variables, aggregating data, and performing preliminary statistical analysis.
-And the last part is analysis write-up, where we drafted a summary of our major findings and discuss their implications.
-This structured approach aims to provide valuable insights into mortality trends based on certain attributes like gender, age, race, cause of death.
-By examining trends over time, demographic disparities, and geographical variations, we can draw meaningful conclusions that may inform public health strategies and policies.
-The analysis of mortality rates related to heart disease and stroke across various demographics in the United States has uncovered critical trends and disparities that have significant public health implications.
-Addressing these issues through targeted interventions, a focus on health equity, and continued research will be essential in reducing the burden of these diseases and improving health outcomes for all Americans.
+In this phase, we focus on exploring the cleaned health dataset to gain key insights into mortality rates related to heart disease and stroke across various demographics in the United States.
+The process is divided into three main steps: data exploration, transformation, and report generation.

+1. Data Exploration:
+    - We begin with exploratory data analysis to investigate trends, patterns, and potential outliers.
+This step helps us understand the relationships between variables such as age, gender, race, and cause of death.
+    - Line plots and boxplots are used to assess mortality trends over time and compare distributions across different demographic groups.
+2. Data Transformation:
+    - The dataset is prepared for detailed analysis by creating new variables, aggregating data, and conducting preliminary statistical analysis.
+This involves grouping data by key factors (e.g., year, cause of death, demographic group) and calculating summary statistics, such as means and variances.
+    - Additional transformations include handling skewed data and normalizing variables where necessary.
+3. Analysis Report:
+    - We drafted a summary of our findings, interpreting the trends and patterns uncovered during the analysis.
+This report highlights significant insights into mortality disparities across gender, age, race, and geographical location, with a focus on heart disease and stroke.

+By systematically exploring trends over time, demographic disparities, and geographical variations, we uncover critical patterns that have important public health implications.
+Addressing these issues through targeted interventions, a focus on health equity, and ongoing research is essential to reducing the burden of heart disease and stroke and improving health outcomes in the United States.